 If bitten, use hand sanitizer to disinfect and cool the area, apply ice packs, and use antihistamine creams.
 Seek medical help if swelling persists or in case of anaphylaxis.

 Council recognises the role of mosquitoes in the ecosystem.
 Mosquitoes are vital as prey for many species, feeding small aquatic creatures as larvae and birds, lizards, and bats as adults.
+They are also pollinators, helping flowers and plants to reproduce.

 Why we don’t spray pesticides for mosquito control